Our Therapeutic Approach

 We work directly with the Inner Child

 Our training has a particular emphasis on working with the Inner Child.
 We find it is often the wounded Inner Child, starved of attention, who sabotages the goals a client may set themselves in therapy.
 We spend time working deeply with the Inner Child, inviting the client to step in and inhabit this vulnerable place in themselves in a way where the child feels welcomed and safe.
-From here this child part can receive the love, care and understanding they need, and they can be integrated into the clients life in a loving way, rather than being banished and shamed for their ‘childish’ or ‘immature’ ways.
+From here this child part can receive the love, care and understanding they need, and they can be integrated into the clients life in a loving way, rather than being banished and shamed for their ‘childish’ impulses and ‘immature’ feelings.

 The delicacy, tenderness and sheer delight of working with the Inner Child in all its forms – Free Child, Adapted Child, Wounded Child, Teenager – is one of the most rewarding aspects of our work.
 Our training develops practitioners who are skilled and confident at working with these parts of the client’s psyche.